The Importance of Timing

 What had he really learnt?
 What would this experience remind him of for the rest of his life?
 It was easy: The importance of timing.

-The above is based on a true account of a WW2 veteran who served in bomber command as a rear gunner and was stationed on an airbase in North Norfolk, England.
+The above is based on an account of a WW2 veteran who served in bomber command as a rear gunner and was stationed on an airbase in North Norfolk, England.
 His name has been changed for the purpose of this story.

 Whatever It Takes